ricard-ferrero/barretina/diary.md

 Note: the entries are in reverted order, like the entries of a blog.

+## 31/10/2025

+I updated the controller methods.
+Now, the window sends the events to the controller (through the UI module), and the controller traduce the info and store it into a "buffer" (isn't really a buffer, but it works as it).
+With this change, now is possible to ask to the controller for events.

+All these is because Rub2D gem has a tiny problem (with big consequences): don't let you ask for the user input events, instead has a defined method to send messages when an event success.
+I knew that when I chose this gem, but I didn't imagine that can be a problem.
+Also, there aren't other gems to manage graphics at the moment.
+You know, Ruby is more used for other things, not for desktop apps.

 ## 06/10/2025

 First time I put into the window the coordenate lines.
 Experimenting with that and origin.